Thermodynamic nature of black holes in coexistence region: Introduction

-Further combining with the thermodynamical geometry, the microstructure of the black hole was investigated.
-It suggests that, different from the VdW fluid, both the repulsive and attractive interactions can dominate the two neighboring black hole molecules \cite{Weiw,Weilm,WeiWeiWei}.
-Despite the success, there is a huge challenge that the thermodynamical nature of the coexistence region remains unknown, mainly caused by the violation of the equation of state.
+Despite the success, there is a huge challenge that the thermodynamical nature of the coexistence black hole region remains unknown, mainly caused by the failure of the EoS.
 Since in the coexistence region, the phenomena of the system are entirely determined by the coexistence and competition of the microscopic molecules.
-Therefore, studying it can help us examine the unique microstructure of black holes.
+Therefore, studying it can help us insight into the unique microstructure of black holes.
 With this in mind, our goal is to investigate the universal properties of the small and large black holes in the coexistence region, which will lead to a comprehensive understanding of black hole thermodynamics within the phase space.

 As well known, the small and large black holes are characterized by the values of their horizon radii $r_{h}$.
-For clarity, we sketch the features of the small-large black hole phase diagram in the $T-r_h$ relation in Fig. \ref{pPhaseDiag}.
+For clarity, we sketch the features of the small-large black hole phase diagram in the $T-r_h$ plane in Fig. \ref{pPhaseDiag}.
 The small and large black hole phases are, respectively, located at the left and right sides.
 Comparing with the large black hole, the small black hole admits small size molecules while high density \cite{Weiw}.
 Below the coexistence curve, constituted by the left red curve (coexistence saturated small black hole) and right blue curve (coexistence saturated large black hole), is the coexistence black hole region.
-As the equation of state remains unknown in this particular region, previous studies have neglected the corresponding thermodynamic properties.
+As the EoS remains unknown in this particular region, previous studies have neglected the corresponding thermodynamic properties.
 However, we will demonstrate that these properties can be effectively explored by utilizing the properties of the coexistence saturated small and large black holes.

 First, let us introduce a key ratio parameter